 How to live trap chipmunks in New Jersey | Chipmunk

-New Jersey > Animal is inside my living space > Chipmunk
+New Jersey > Animal is eating my garden plants and vegetables > Chipmunk

 How to live trap chipmunks